shape

 You can ask your GP or your current treatment provider for a referral letter.

-Information about intake
+Information about the intake

 • copy of a valid ID document (passport or driving licence);

-• Citizens Services Number (social security number);
+• Citizens Services Number (social security number)

-Telephone surgery hour for clients
+Telephone consultation for clients

-For questions you can contact Central Registration at Arkin, or call us during the weekly client surgery hour: every Wednesday from 12:00 to 13:00 hours on telephone number 020 590 4700.
+If you have any questions, please contact Arkin’s Central Registration, or call us during the weekly client consultation hour: every Wednesday from 12:00 to 13:00 hours on 020 590 4700 (+31 20 590 4700 if phoning from outside the Netherlands).

 Costs